We're here to tell you everything you need know about infant reflux...

-What is baby reflux?
 It’s basically when a baby brings up milk, or is sick, during or just after a feed.
 It’s normal for most babies (which is why all those bibs come in handy) and usually gets better, without causing any significant problems.

 Reflux happens because the muscles at the bottom of baby’s oesophagus (food pipe) and stomach are not fully developed, so rather than going into their tummy, milk and food can sometimes travel back up.
 As your baby grows, these muscles develop and your baby stops getting reflux.

 Reflux usually starts before your baby is 8 weeks old and gets better by the time they reach their first birthday.

 Your baby may show that they are distressed and uncomfortable in many different ways.
 It’s not always reflux that’s causing their pain.
 They may be feeling hot, cold, want a change or just a cuddle.
 But signs of reflux include:

 - Baby bringing up milk or being sick during or shortly after feeding

 - Baby coughing or hiccupping when feeding or seeming to have a sore throat